 Embracing the unknown can be daunting.
-But as Joe Ferry explains in this Short Read, it’s an essential part of innovation.
-Using examples from his time as head of design at Virgin Atlantic, Joe discusses his three key ingredients for innovating successfully – and competitively – in an ever-changing world.
+But as Joe Ferry explains, it’s an essential part of innovation.
+Using examples from his time as Head of Design at Virgin Atlantic, Joe discusses his three key ingredients for innovating successfully – and competitively – in an ever-changing world.

 The starting point to innovation